 I-140 Premium Processing Time

-The first way is through premium processing.
+The first way is through I-140 premium processing.
 This optional service is provided for certain visas and green cards that make use of the I-129 and I-140 petitions.
-With an additional fee and an I-907 form, you can opt to have your petition’s processing time expedited the processing time.
+With an additional fee and an I-907 form, you can opt to have your petition’s processing time expedited.

 However, if the USCIS fails to process your petition in 15 days after you have submitted your I-907, then you will receive a refund.
 It is worth noting that not all employment-based green cards allow for premium processing.
 Specifically, it cannot be used for the EB-1C or EB-2 with a National Interest Waiver.

 Green Card Porting